alpargun/Soft-Robot-World-Model/README.md

 * **Encoder / Decoder:** A lightweight convolutional encoder maps each 128x128 silhouette to a 32x32 spatial latent.
 A decoder with residual blocks maps the predicted latent back to a mask.
 * **Autoregressive Dynamics:** A Convolutional GRU (ConvGRU) evolves the spatial latent over time.
 The 3D pressure action is embedded by an MLP, broadcast spatially and fed into the GRU together with the current latent.
 Dropout on the hidden state pushes the model to rely on the action rather than on memory alone.
 * **Inverse-Dynamics Head:** An auxiliary head predicts the last 5 actions from the current and next latent.
 This forces the latent to encode the recent pressure history, which is what makes the hysteresis learnable from a single frame.
 * **Training Scheme:** Each sequence starts with a short teacher-forced burn-in (5 frames), or a cold start from a single frame 30% of the time, followed by strict autoregression where every predicted latent is fed back into the model.
 The prediction horizon grows through the run (4, then 11, then 19 steps ahead) so the model learns short-term dynamics before long rollouts.
-Training windows are 24 frames at a temporal stride of 2.
+Training windows are 24 frames (1.6 s) at a temporal stride of 2 from the 30 fps renderings.
 * **Multi-Objective Loss:** BCE + Dice for sharp mask boundaries, plus an MSE inverse-action loss.
 Gradient clipping and a cosine learning-rate schedule keep training stable.

 The whole model has roughly 0.5M parameters.